 What makes your product unique?
 What makes you stand out from your competitors?
 Do you have any ongoing promotions or discounts?

-Ideally, to improve PPC advertising, get into the habit of AB testing your ads with different combinations of length, content, and hooks.
+You can improve PPC marketing on YouTube if you get into the habit of A/B testing your ads with different combinations of length, content, and hooks.
 That way, no matter which way it goes, you’ll soon know which format works and which doesn’t.

 - Ad 1: Focused on the cruelty-free, gluten-free aspect